miko53/jinjac/README.md

 ## build-in function

-Here we are the list of build-in function which are implemented
+Here we are the list of build-in functions to implement and current status

 |function|description|status|
 |--------|-----------|------|